joshbrew/Classical_Point_Cloud_Classifier_XGBoost_ExtraTrees/README.md

 Side view:
 <img width="1601" height="112" alt="full_HierarchicalExtraTreesTunedContextKNN_side_detailed" src="https://github.com/user-attachments/assets/6f599902-b94f-4a61-8bd5-103b7da67e26" />

 Pretty neat!
-The training data was very limited with a lack of variety so this is about as good as you could do without more samples.
+This is about as good as you could do without more samples.
 The model generalizes to any amount of classes and sample data, and is chunked up for laptop-scale ops.
-This is just a resources for whoever to reference.
+This is just a resource for whoever to reference.